Our wedding photos were published on Hello May magazine today which made me realise that I still haven’t blogged our own

-Our family friend who we stayed with when we first moved to Australia is a pastor and he made the ceremony a lot more personal than the standard celebrant script (which I can pretty much recite off the top of my head after hearing it so many times).
+A family friend who we stayed with when we first moved to Australia is a pastor and he made the ceremony really personal as I didn’t want the standard celebrant script (which I can pretty much recite off the top of my head after hearing it so many times).

-Marriage is very special to me.
-It is now us adventuring through life and navigating the world together through the good and the bad until one of us kicks the bucket.
-Someone to adventure with and do life together with.
+Marriage is very special to us.
+It’s us adventuring through life and navigating the world together through the good and the bad until one of us kicks the bucket.
+Someone to do life together with.
 A lot of people say it feels no different being married but I can already feel it has brought us closer knowing this is forever.
 Andrew is the most amazing human and even though we can fight a lot sometimes – usually (pretty much always) because I’m hungry – I love knowing that we will be able to find a way through anything life throws at us.

 We didn’t really have a theme for the wedding, we just wanted something outdoors and a big party that everyone could relax and have fun with little formalities, structure or any formal wedding vibes.
 Judging by the sore heads and feet the next morning I think we got there.